 - Entrants must live, work or have a connection to Penwith.

-- Please send your entries to email@example.com with the subject line ‘Penwith Futures’ with your name and contact details in the body of the email.
-Alternatively, please drop a physical copy in to the Morrab Library, Morrab Gardens, Penzance TR18 4DA with name and contact details attached.
+- Please send your entries to email@example.com with the subject line ‘Penwith Futures’ with your name and contact details in the body of the email, drop a physical copy in to the Morrab Library, Morrab Gardens, Penzance TR18 4DA with name and contact details attached, or fill in the form below

 - If submitting via email please attach your piece of writing to the email as a .pdf, .doc or .docx file.
 For any accompanying visuals please submit a scan or a photograph of your artwork at 300dpi as a jpg file.